yabinmeng/nosqlbench-build-docs/site/content/blog/http-rest/quickstart-http-rest.md

 #### Run scenario

 ```
-./nb5 activities/baselines/http-rest-starter.yaml default host=localhost
+./nb5 activities/baselines/http-rest-starter.yaml default stargate_host=localhost
 ```
-Here, the host is indicating we are targeting the local host services running in Docker.
+Here, the stargate_host is indicating we are targeting the local host services running in Docker.
 The port and other URL specifics are included in each of the block operations.

 #### Examine results